 You don’t need to do it alone

-Burnout and depression often show themselves in similar ways.
-You might find yourself feeling:
+Burnout and depression often manifest in similar ways.
+You may notice the following feelings and experiences:

-• more irritable with family, friends, colleagues or even strangers
+• You are more irritable with family, friends, colleagues or even strangers

-• less excited about the things that brought you joy
+• You are less excited about the things that brought you joy

-• a desire to spend time alone and less interest being around your friends or family
+• You have less desire to spend time alone and or interest being around your friends or family

-• sleeping more or less or other changes to your normal night time routine
+• You are sleeping more or less than usual, with changes to your normal nighttime routine

 I specialize in depression and working with entrepreneurs, tech employees & healthcare providers who are experiencing chronic stress and burnout